We're here to help.

 The GCU Nevada ABSN program offers an accelerated format as well as these additional conveniences:

-• On-site learning facility located in metropolitan Las Vegas
+On-site learning facility located in metro Las Vegas

-Nevada registered nurse median salary as of May 20203
+Nevada registered nurse median annual salary as of May 20203

-At GCU, you receive a top-tier nursing education from a university that embraces a Christian worldview.
-Graduates are prepared to take on a nursing career with knowledge and best practices learned from an experienced staff who wants you to succeed.
+At GCU, you receive a quality nursing education from a university that embraces a Christian worldview.
+Graduates can be prepared to take on a nursing career with knowledge and best practices learned from an experienced staff.

-Reach out to one of our Nevada ABSN enrollment counselors to help make the admissions process easier.
-Admissions requirements may vary by state, so it’s important to talk to one of our qualified admissions counselors to ensure you fulfill all the needed requirements.
+Reach out to one of our Nevada ABSN university counselors to help make the admission process easier.
+Admission requirements may vary by state, so it’s important to talk to one of our qualified university counselors to ensure you fulfill all the needed requirements.

 GCU’s accredited, accelerated BSN program currently has one convenient location in Nevada.4